 There is an endless flow of people;shouting, laughing,cracking balloons, dancing on the table and singing.
 But the hands on the clock never seem any further apart.

 The music is too loud, the thumping of the bass is spurring her heart on.
 Her thoughts running marathons before they are fully formed.
-Before she can work them out into any sesentences.
-Does she know half these people.
+Before she can work them out into any sentences.
+Does she know half these people?

 It’s too much now, to many, to loud.
 Can they leave the lounge, her room , the flat.

 She just needs to breathe but her thoughts are reeling.
 She needs this to stop.
 She needs to stop.
-She needs to breathe, she can’t breath.
-Why can’t she breath?
-Will this end?
+She needs to breathe, she can’t breathe.
+Why can’t she breathe?

 Tomorrow she will be better.
 Tomorrow she will wake up and focus on herself.
 She will force herself up through the hangover.
 She will break the cycle of drink and sleep.
 Do her washing, take off her make up, drink tea instead of a bottle of vodka.